muratk5n/thirdwave/en/README.md

 India.
 Some look for RU-CH rivalry, but when RU could withhold one of the most destructive weapons ever invented by mankind, they didn't even blink and chose to share - just gave it away to those two countries.
-They wanted strong neighors IMO towards outside, rather than weak neighbors they could lord over.
+They wanted strong neighors IMO to stand together with towards the outside, rather than weak neighbors they could internally lord over.
 RU,CH,IN, likely feel more threathened from outside than inside..
 That nuke share needs to figure into every analysis on the region.

 [[-]](2017/07/the-next-decade-friedman.md#nuketech)